Dream Unlimited

-Corporation
+History

 Dream Unlimited was founded in 1994.
-As of December 2022, Dream Unlimited employed 551 staff.
-In January 2023, Toronto's former deputy mayor Ana Bailão joined Dream Unlimited as the head of affordable housing and public affairs.
-In January 2022, the company launched the Dream Community Foundation, not-for-profit organization.

-Finances

 In 2021, Dream Unlimited had $15 billion of assets under management, $9 billion of which are fee earning.
 It owned 11.2 million square feet of commercial rentable real estate, including 26,018 residential rental units.

 By 2021, it has completed construction of $38 billion of commercial real estate and renewable energy infrastructure.

-Real estate projects
+In January 2022, the company launched the Dream Community Foundation, not-for-profit organization.

+In January 2023, Toronto's former deputy mayor Ana Bailão joined Dream Unlimited as the head of affordable housing and public affairs.
+Bailão resigned from her role in March 2023, as she announced her campaign to be the next mayor of Toronto.

+In April 2023, tenants of the company's residential tower block on 33 King Street, Toronto protested after the Dream Unlimited sought permission from the Landlord and Tenant Board to implement rent increases higher than the board's normal maximum.

+Projects

 In 2019, Dream Unlimited proposed three designs to the City of Toronto to develop a downtown Toronto multi-storey property at 49 Ontario Street.

 In December 2022, Dream Unlimited was approved by Waterfront Toronto to develop 12 acres of lakeside Toronto that Google subsidiary Sidewalk Labs abandoned plans to develop in 2020.
 Dream Unlimited will develop the land with Great Gulf Group, both companies will operate as Quayside Impact Limited Partnership.
 The project plans to incorporate 800 affordable residences.